LuigiJR/SpectralAnalysis/README.md

 # SpectralAnalysis
-A set of R scripts to help with the spectral analysis and decomposition of gridded rainfall estimates
+Some R scripts to help with the spectral analysis and decomposition of gridded rainfall estimates